darklang/docs/docs/tutorials/08-call-external-api.md

 ---
-title: "Tutorial: Create an External API Call"
+title: "Tutorial: Call an external API"
-sidebar_label: "Create an External API Call"
+sidebar_label: "Call an external API"
-id: create-external-api-call
+id: call-external-api
 ---

 Dark has built-in standard libraries for working with external HTTP Calls